0x9900/pifan/README.md

 If it is already installed it will be upgraded if a newer version is available.
 If it is not already installed it will be installed.

-### PIO Library installation on Allstar distro from hamvoip
+### GPIO Library installation on Allstar distro from hamvoip

 The Allstar distribution built by hamvoip doesn't provide the GPIO library.
 Also, at the time I am writing these lines hamvoip uses an